zx0223winner/HSDatabse/Readme.md

 X. Zhang, Yining.
 Hu, D. Smith (2020).
 HSDatabase - a database of highly similar duplicate genes in eukaryotic genomes, doi: XX.XX

 ### 4. Contact
-For comments and questions, send a message to Xi Zhang (xzha25@uwo.ca).
 Usage of this site follows AWS’s Privacy Policy.
 In accordance with that policy, we use Matomo to collect anonymised data on visits to, downloads from, and searches of this site.